DriverMap Adaptive Immune Receptor (AIR) TCR-BCR Profiling

 How does the DriverMap AIR assay work?

-• Start from a variety of immune sample types such as whole blood, PBMCs, cancer biopsies, tissue samples, FFPE or dried blood microsamples.
+• Start from bulk human or mouse RNA or DNA from a variety of immune sample types, such as whole blood, PBMCs, cancer biopsies, tissue samples, FFPE or dried blood microsamples to obtain information on clonotype repertoire

-• Obtain more sensitive and reproducible profiling data.
+• Obtain more sensitive and reproducible profiling and easy-to-implement data analysis options

-The DriverMap AIR-RNA assay provides the most sensitive detection of low-frequency rare TCR and BCR clonotypes and more comprehensive profiling when working with small samples and limited numbers of cells.
+The DriverMap AIR-RNA assay (bulk) quantifies T-cell and B-cell receptor transcripts.
+Assaying expression of immune receptors from either the CDR3 or the full-length receptor region enables highly sensitive detection of low-frequency, rare TCR and BCR clonotypes and more comprehensive profiling when working with small samples and limited numbers of cells.
+Fig. 1 shows that the DriverMap AIR-RNA assay can detect all seven TCR and BCR chains from a single RNA sample.

-The DriverMap AIR DNA-based assay provides a more quantitative measurement of the number of cells with each CDR3-specific clonotype.
-This data enables the measurement of clonal expansion in T and B cells.
+The DriverMap AIR-DNA assay (bulk) amplifies receptor genes directly from genomic DNA.
+The AIR-DNA assay provides a more quantitative measurement of the genetic copies for each CDR3-specific clonotype which correlates to the number of cells with that clonotype in the sample.
+This data enables the measurement of clonal expansion in T- and B-cells.

-• How is the DriverMap AIR Assay Different from other AIRR Assays?
+• How is the DriverMap AIR Assay Different from other Adaptive Immune Receptor Repertoire (AIRR) Assays?

-• DriverMap™ Multiplex PCR technology uses gene-specific primers which significantly reduce the level of non-specific binding and primer-dimer amplification products, and are designed to target only TCR/BCR isoforms.
+• DriverMap™ Multiplex PCR technology uses gene-specific primers that significantly reduce non-specific binding and primer-dimer amplification products and are designed to target only TCR/BCR isoforms.

-• Unique Molecular Identifiers (UMIs) facilitate accurate quantitation of the copy number of cDNA or DNA molecules in amplification steps, as well as detection of low abundance clonotypes and correction of amplification biases and sequencing errors.
+• Validator barcodes (VBCs), which serve as internal replicates, facilitate accurate quantification of cDNA or DNA copy numbers during amplification, as well as the detection of low-abundance clonotypes and the correction of amplification biases and sequencing errors.

 • Dual-index amplicon labeling strategy minimizes index hopping during NGS allowing for comprehensive readouts.

-• Full profiles of the antigen-recognition CDR3 region enable assessment of CDR3 length distribution, V(D)J segment usage, isotype composition for BCRs, somatic mutations, and similar characteristics with immune receptor profiling software such as MiXCR (MiLabs).
+• Full profiles of the antigen-recognition CDR3 region enable assessment of CDR3 length distribution, V(D)J segment usage, isotype composition for BCRs, somatic mutations, and similar characteristics with immune receptor profiling software such as MiXCR (MiLaboratories Inc.).

 • Identify broadly neutralizing antibodies (BNAbs) and map Ig-seq datasets to known antibody structures for antibody and vaccine development.